Store Creation

 History in Stores

-Sometimes you may want to keep the history of states in your store, so you can navigate back in time to build an undo-function or maybe just for debugging...
+Sometimes you may want to keep the history of states in your store to navigate back in time to build an undo-function, or maybe just for debugging...

 fritz2 offers a history factory to do so.